A big thanks to our sponsors for coming on board to support our 2016 event.

 Silent Night Winter Ale

 A visiting Belgian named Bart told us of a Christmas Beer Festival held each December in Essen, Belgium and so a brewing story begins.
 “Silent Night” is one of winters true “winter warmers” helping light up some of the darkest days of the year.
 A limited release with only 1500 bottles brewed this Belgian ale will surely bring in the crowds.
 Seasonal availability.
-IBU 18, ABV 8%

 ▼ STANLEY PARK BREWING

 The authentic Belgian brewing process begins with an all-malt grist and a distinctive blend of noble Hallertau Mittelfruh and Perle hops.
 These yield a classic Pilsner aroma that is followed through with a clean, crisp taste and a quick, fresh finish.
 Medium-light bodied with delicate hop bouquet, subtle fruit notes with a crisp balanced finish.

 Ice Breaker Winter Ale

-The label reads Stanley Park, but tasteful notes of cherry and dark chocolate will put you in a Black Forest state of mind!
+Tasteful notes of cherry and dark chocolate will put you in a Black Forest state of mind!
 Specialty German malts provide the backbone and rich colour, while low carbonation and bitterness allows the unique flavours of this porter style ale to break through.
 Well balanced with roasted malt and tasteful hints of dark chocolate and lush cherries.
 Medium bodied, with moderate carbonation and low bitterness.

 In December 2006, a fierce windstorm tore a path through Stanley Park, leveling over 10,000 trees in the treasured coastal forest.
 Though devastating, an empowering story of resiliency and community emerged in its wake.
 This beer is medium bodied with a storm of tropical fruit and earthy pine hop character that bends to a gust of citrus on the palate and a rewarding bitterness that finishes clean.

 ▼ THREE RANGES BREWING

 Three Ranges Brewery set up shop near the watershed of the Fraser and Columbia basins, in the hard working Village of Valemount.
 From here, one can see the west buttresses of the Rockies, the east slopes of the Monashees and the south faces of the Cariboos.
-In tribute to this region’s visual splendour and its residents’ pioneering spirit, we aim to brew quality beer that reflects Valemount’s history of trail blazing and perseverance.
+In tribute to this region’s visual splendor and its residents’ pioneering spirit, we aim to brew quality beer that reflects Valemount’s history of trail blazing and perseverance.

 Up Swift Creek Pilsner

 Light and refreshing Classic Pilsner.
 Made with Gambrinus malts for a light, sweet malt flavour, and finished with Willamette hops for a northwest twist.
 The finest BC malted grains provide the sweetness of a classic pilsner with a hoppy Northwest twist.
 This one was inspired by the creek we draw our water from; the original name for Valemount - Swift Creek; and the feeling one gets in a spot of trouble.

 Sacrifice Red Ale

 This northwest Red Ale has a strong malt backbone with a slight hint of roast and caramel flavours.
 Galena hops provide a moderate bitterness with a combination of Falconer’s Flight and Centennial hops give a strong hoppy finish.
 Remember your soldiers and veterans.
 This tribute beer remembers the sacrifice with 10% of proceeds going to a different military charity every month.